Skip to main content

 Sears Holding Corporation - Unit 6495 Product Rebuild CenterOcoee15

-The single largest action involved United Space Alliance at its Titusville facility, reporting 304 affected workers.
+The largest notice was filed by United Space Alliance at its Titusville facility, reporting 304 affected workers.
 SunStream, Inc. The Resort at Marina Village followed with 202 workers.

 Trend & Outlook